Webinaut/one-stop-sites/src/content/portfolio/mansfield-anglican-parish.md

 The website wasbeing used to provide information about church locations and services to visitors as well as advertising parish events.

-Recognising that there was an opportunity to replace the website with a more modern and less formal design, One Stop Sites developed a replacement as a gratuitous donation to the church.
+Recognising that there was an opportunity to replace the website with a more modern and less formal design, One Stop Sites developed a replacement as a donation to the church.

 ### The Solution

-Whilst maintaining the legacy website, Martin had discussions with the Parish Priests and Church Councillors over an extended period of time about a possible website replacement.
+Whilst maintaining the legacy website, Martin had discussions with the Parish Priests and Church Councillors about a possible website replacement.

-He decided, of his own volition, to build a new website and offer it to the church as a replacement.
+He decided to build a new website and offer it to the church as a replacement.
 Whilst the content remains largely as it was, the way it is now presented is quite different.

 Astra Pro theme was used and customised using a softer colour palette.
 Given that a substantial proportion of parishioners uses mobile phones to access the website, close attention was paid to responsive design to ensure a mobile-friendly layout.